Portland Divorce Attorneys

 Frequently Asked Questions

 • Oregon law does not recognize common law marriage.
-However, even unmarried couples may qualify as Unregistered Domestic Partners with certain rights when the relationship ends.
+However, some unmarried couples may qualify as Unregistered Domestic Partners with certain rights when the relationship ends.

 Our attorneys can help you determine your rights or obligations when ending a relationship